How to invest in overvalued markets

 What about the newsletter?

-As you know the newsletter has been avoiding expensive markets – mainly the USA but more recently Europe – for around two years already.
+As you know the newsletter has been avoiding expensive markets – mainly the USA but more recently Europe – for quite some time already.

 That is why the cash part of these two newsletter portfolios is so high - in North America its 87% and in Europe 80%.